 - Register with the Specialist Pharmacy Service Medicines Supply Tool to obtain details of medicines supply shortages. - Prescribe generically where appropriate to allow pharmacies to dispense any brand that is appropriate and in stock. - 28 days prescribing whenever possible prescribing for longer periods can exacerbate supply issues. - Arrange a set time of day when local community pharmacy can bring issues and/or give them an alternative phone number to avoid using patient lines.
-Review changes to prescriptions when stocks are available again. - Act upon advice from community pharmacies when informed about medicines shortages and do not continue to prescribe the brand / medication which has been notified as out of stock. - Use patient information leaflet to explain shortages see here for more information. - Consider allowing patients to order medications 7 10 days before a prescription is due to run out in order to give sufficient time for processing and stock location. - Follow ICB and national clinical prescribing guidance for specific medicines supply shortages.
+Review changes to prescriptions when stocks are available again. - Act upon advice from community pharmacies when informed about medicines shortages and do not continue to prescribe the brand / medication which has been notified as out of stock. - Become familiar with the Royal Pharmaceutical Society (RPS) Medicines Shortages report. - Use patient information leaflet to explain shortages see We're all community pharmacy - Consider allowing patients to order medications 7 10 days before a prescription is due to run out.
+To give sufficient time for processing and stock location. - Follow ICB and national clinical prescribing guidance for specific medicines supply shortages.